mikeroyal/Windows-11-Guide/README.md

 ### Evidence Collection

 [Back to Top](#table-of-contents)

+**Evidence Collection** - is a set of protocols that apply to both pre-collection and post-collection evidence.
+This process helps with Preserving & Collecting Evidence making sure the evidence is not destroyed or devalued as a source of information.

 * [Acquire](https://github.com/fox-it/acquire) - Acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
 This makes Acquire an excellent tool to, among others, speedup the process of digital forensic triage.
 It uses [Dissect](https://github.com/fox-it/dissect) to gather that information from the raw disk, if possible.
 * [artifactcollector](https://github.com/forensicanalysis/artifactcollector) - The artifactcollector project provides a software that collects forensic artifacts on systems.